felix-engelmann/dranspose/docs/deployment/upgrades.md

 ### Mapping Endpoints

 The controller `/v1/api/mapping` endpoint is soon to be deprecated but still available.
-Please move to `/api/v1/sequence`
+Please move to [`/api/v1/sequence`](https://dranspo.se/deployment/sardana/) to submit a trigger map to dranspose.

 ### Pickled Result